-Admissions Chart 5 BSc (Honors) and BSc (Specialization) Admission Requirements (cont'd)
+Admissions Chart 4 BSc (Honors) and BSc (Specialization) Admission Requirements (cont'd)

-Program Honors Required Average Specialization Required Average Requirements Psychology (See also §15.2.2 for BA admission requirements) High School - No Year 1 entry Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter and a minimum 3.3 GPA on attempted or completed Psychology and required Statistics courses.
+Program Honors Required Average Specialization Required Average Admission Requirements Psychology (See also \$15.2.2 for BA admission requirements) High School - No Year 1 entry Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter and a minimum 3.3 GPA on attempted or completed Psychology and required Statistics courses.
 Admission may take place only at the end of the second year (after completion of a minimum of ★48).
-Students must complete PSYCO 104 or SCI 100, PSYCO 105, 212; STAT 151; two of PSYCO 223, 233, 241, 258, and two of PSYCO 267, 275, 281; prior to application for admission.
+Students must complete PSYCO 104 or SCI 100, PSYCO 105, 212; STAT 151; two of PSYCO 258, 275, 282; prior to application for admission.
 Acceptance is dependent upon obtaining approval from a potential research supervisor by August 7.
 Students planning to apply for admission should consult the Departmental Honors advisor.
-High School - 75% Transfer - a minimum 2.3 GPA on ★24 in each preceding Fall/Winter.
-English Language Arts 30-1 Biology 30 Pure Mathematics 30 or Mathematics 30-1 One of Mathematics 31 (recommended), Chemistry 30 or Physics 30 Subject from Group A, B or C Statistics High School - 80% Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter.
-High School - 75% Transfer - requires a minimum 2.3 GPA on all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of a minimum ★24 with a 2.3 GPA in each preceding Fall/Winter.
-English Language Arts 30-1 Pure Mathematics 30 or Mathematics 30-1 Two of Mathematics 31 (recommended), Biology 30, Chemistry 30 or Physics 30 Subject from Group A, B, or C
+High School - minimum 75% Transfer - a minimum 2.3 GPA on ★24 in each preceding Fall/Winter.
+For admission requirements, see \$15.15.4 Statistics High School - minimum 80% Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter.
+For admission requirements, see §15.15.3 High School - minimum 75% Transfer - requires a minimum 2.3 GPA on all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of a minimum ★24 with a 2.3 GPA in each preceding Fall/Winter.
+For admission requirements, see \$15.15